krit-vardhan-mishra/SyncTax/README.md

 ## Attribution & license

-YouTubeMusic is open source — see the repository license for details.
+SyncTax is open source — see the repository license for details.
 This project is an independent app and is not affiliated with YouTube, Google LLC, or any of their subsidiaries.

 ---